Chart Color Schemes

 Baulkham Hills (West) - Bella Vista is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Baulkham Hills (West) - Bella Vista, as per the latest Census, 81.0% of dwellings were houses while 19.0% were other types such as semi-detached and apartments.
-This is compared to Sydney metro's figures of 78.2% houses and 21.8% other dwellings.
-The home ownership rate in Baulkham Hills (West) - Bella Vista was 38.5%, with mortgaged dwellings at 43.8% and rented ones at 17.8%.
-The median monthly mortgage repayment in the area was $3,000, matching Sydney metro's average, while the median weekly rent was $610 compared to Sydney metro's $580.
-Nationally, Baulkham Hills (West) - Bella Vista had significantly higher mortgage repayments at $3,000 versus Australia's average of $1,863, and rents were substantially higher at $610 compared to the national figure of $375.
+In Baulkham Hills (West) - Bella Vista, as per the latest Census, 81.0% of dwellings were houses while 19.0% comprised semi-detached homes, apartments and other types.
+This contrasts with Sydney metro's 78.2% houses and 21.8% other dwellings.
+Home ownership in Bella Vista was at 38.5%, with mortgaged properties at 43.8% and rented ones at 17.8%.
+The median monthly mortgage repayment stood at $3,000, mirroring Sydney metro's average, while the median weekly rent was $610 compared to Sydney metro's $3,000 and $580 respectively.
+Nationally, Bella Vista's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing